Here’s what’s happening in York, Chester and Lancaster SC counties.

 ▪ Regency Hospice is recruiting volunteers in Rock HIll, Fort Mill, Indian Land to visit with patients to share activities, talents, hobbies in their homes and assisted living center.
 Detaisl: Kay G. Lee at 803-517-2021.

-▪ Make-A-Wish South Carolina regional volunteer meeting, 7 p.m.
-Thursday at the Baxter Village YMCA.
-Anyone interested is welcome.
-Details: Brennan Brown at bbrown@sc.wish.org.

-▪ York County Animal Shelter volunteer orientation, 9-10 a.m.
-Saturday at the shelter, 713 Justice Blvd.
-York.
-Volunteers assist with exercising, socializing, providing adoptive information, publicity, marketing, public education. local volunteer transporting and other duties that will assist the animals and shelter staff.
+▪ York County Animal Shelter needs volunteers to assist with exercising, socializing, providing adoptive information, publicity, marketing, public education. local volunteer transporting and other duties that will assist the animals and shelter staff.
 Your time and mileage may be tax deductible.
 Volunteers must be 18 or older.
 Details:803-818-6485.

 York County Library